wdim0/esp8266_with_KeDei_lcd_module/README.md

 U1 removed (hot air soldering station is your friend), interrupt PCB trace leading signal L_CS to U2 and U3's STCP input
 ![U1 removed, interrupt PCB trace](https://raw.githubusercontent.com/wdim0/esp8266_with_KeDei_lcd_module/master/module_U1_removed_interrupt_PCB_trace.jpg)

-Schema of the hack
+Schema of the hack (not all parts of the display module are not drawn (power suppy, touch , ...).
+It's not important for the idea of the hack).
+Byt the "propagation delay" I mean the delay between the input and output change.
+For 74HC4040's CP input and Q2 output, it's someting around 40 ns (according to datasheet).
 ![Schema of the hack](https://raw.githubusercontent.com/wdim0/esp8266_with_KeDei_lcd_module/master/schema.jpg)

-Timing is becomming important when speed exceeds tenths of MHz ...
+Timing is becomming important for 74HC... family when speed exceeds tenths of MHz ...<br>
+This is an explanation, why we need propagation delay compensation when we want to achieve higher speeds.
 ![Timig](https://raw.githubusercontent.com/wdim0/esp8266_with_KeDei_lcd_module/master/timing.jpg)

 ## Thanks